Soy sauce is a common condiment in Asian cooking. It’s made from soybeans and gives dishes a rich intense taste.

 Unfortunately, it also has high sodium content.
 A tablespoon of soy sauce can contain up to 1,000 mg of sodium.

 Foods high in sodium can cause increased blood pressure and has been linked to thyroid dysfunction.
 Additionally, a lot of soy sauce is produced using a highly chemical process.

-- It contains a significant amount of amino acid, up to 17 types, which is the base for building protein in the body.
+- Coconut aminos contains a significant amount of amino acid, up to 17 types, which is the base for building protein in the body.
 They also help boost the functioning of the immune system.

 - It contains up to 65% less sodium than regular soy sauce.

-- It has a neutral pH, which helps to maintain proper acid/alkaline balance in the body.
+- Coconut aminos has a neutral pH, which helps to maintain proper acid/alkaline balance in the body.

-- It contains several B vitamins such as thiamine, riboflavin, panthothenic acid, niacin, biotin and folic acid (excellent for healthy hair growth) as well as vitamin C.
+- It contains several B vitamins such as thiamine, riboflavin, pantothenic acid, niacin, biotin and folic acid (excellent for healthy hair growth) as well as vitamin C.